stoeckley/Eat-Static/README.md

 ;; {:e :hi, :w 1.1, :q 55, :a 1, :c 3, :b 2, :d 4}

 ```
+Another application of this tool is to create specific "sub-classed" default versions of types by supplying a default value in ```blend``` for a previously described required parameter.

+##### inheritance -- which type gets the control?

 If you are blending "types" that all have the same named parameter as a default, the order you pass to ```blend``` matters, and precedence is given to those at the end of the list, as if you were defining an inheritance tree:
 ```clojure
 (desc red-rectangle [:n [width 5 height 3] :k [color :red]])